WICG/Realms-Initialization-Control/README.md

 Such power should be opted into and transferable to other entities at runtime if desired.

-While it's more clear to us what's the power that's missing and which entities should have access to it, the technical part is still more debatable.
+While it is clearer to us what's the power that's missing and which entities should have access to it, the technical part is still more debatable.

-That being said, after conducting some research, we believe CSP could be a great mechanizm for manifesting this proposal, mainly because CSP is already proven to be a very resilient mechanizm for canonically enforcing security policies to same origin realms.
+That being said, after conducting some research, we believe CSP could be a great mechanism for manifesting this proposal, mainly because CSP is already proven to be a very resilient mechanism for canonically enforcing security policies to same origin realms.

 Imagine a new CSP directive called `rica` that accepts a list of JavaScript resources: